 Candidates do not require any specific preparation or knowledge to undertake PQA.
 The questions do not test academic knowledge and do not require any special understanding of science.
 Furthermore, training and practice in the test items is neither necessary nor advantageous.

 Full instructions are given with each test.
 The test does not start until all candidates are clear about what they are expected to do.

 Please note that sample questions other than those shown on this website are NOT available.

-Please go to Additional Information for further details about PQA and health professional selection.
-Alternatively, see Our Team for details of how to contact the PQA team if you are interested in using the PQA in the selection of health professionals at your institution.
+Click here for further details about PQA and health professional selection.
+Alternatively, click here for details of how to contact the PQA team if you are a member of staff in a medical school or other academic institution interested in using the PQA in a selection procedure for health professionals.